 Rub each piece of fish with olive oil.
 Season the fish with 1 tablespoon Breeze spice blend and salt and pepper.

-In a bowl, whisk together 1 tablespoon lemon juice, 3 tablespoons olive oil, 1½ teaspoons Breeze, the shallot, mustard, and season with salt and pepper.
+In a bowl, whisk together 1 tablespoon lemon juice, 3 tablespoons olive oil, 1½ teaspoons Breeze, the shallot and mustard; season with salt and pepper and set aside.

-In a separate bowl, toss the tomatoes, plums, nectarine and red onion.
-Add 2 tablespoons olive oil, 1½ teaspoons Breeze and season to taste with salt and pepper.
+In a separate bowl, toss the tomatoes, plums, nectarine and red onion together.
+Add the remaining 2 tablespoons of olive oil and the remaining 1½ teaspoons of Breeze; season to taste with salt and pepper and set aside.

 Prepare a hot grill or preheat a grill pan over high heat.
 Cook the swordfish for about 3 minutes per side or until cooked through.